Tales of Luminaria: Plot

-Main Characters
+Main characters

 All 21 playable characters are unlocked from the start (after completing the tutorial missions as Leo).
 The developers had planned to release new episodes for each character on a weekly basis, with eight additional "Crossroad" episodes that involve multiple character perspectives.
 As of February 2022, all characters had at least one story episode released, including one Crossroad episode.
 When the game was shut down, not all characters had Episode 2 of their stories released.

 Gameplay

-Unlike other games with a gacha system, Luminaria allows players to use any of 21 playable characters from the start.
-The gacha system is primarily used to obtain various weapons and costumes to increase the characters' level cap and battle power, with super rare 5-star outfits and weapons unlocking powerful new "Mystic Artes" for the character wearing them that can be used in battle.
+Unlike most other games with a gacha system, Luminaria allowed players to use any of 21 playable characters from the start.
+The gacha system was primarily used to obtain various weapons and costumes to increase the characters' level cap and battle power, with super rare 5-star outfits and weapons unlocking powerful new "Mystic Artes" for the character wearing them that can be used in battle.

-Players can choose to play through an individual character's story chapter, or join a party of up to four players for co-op boss battles known as "Fave Fests."
-The Fave Fests are rotated on a weekly basis, where players choose their favorite of three characters wielding that week's chosen weapon type to use in the battle.
-Rewards are doled out as players collect more points at the end of the battle, and players can retry as many times as they like.
+Players could choose to play through an individual character's story chapter, or join a party of up to four players for co-op boss battles known as "Fave Fests."
+The Fave Fests were rotated on a weekly basis, where players choose their favorite of three characters wielding that week's chosen weapon type to use in the battle.
+Rewards were doled out as players collect more points at the end of the battle, and players can retry as many times as they like.

-Most of the gameplay relies on a large button placed near the center of the screen of the player's device.
-By dragging it in a direction they can move their character, and by tapping it or holding it in place for a second, they make their character unleash attacks that differ depending on the character and the weapon they hold.
-Characters can also unleash Mystic Artes which are charged by landing enough attacks on enemies, or tap another button to make their character instantly consume an equipped recipe for its healing effects.
+Most of the gameplay relied on a large button placed near the center of the screen of the player's device.
+By dragging it in a direction they can move their character, and by tapping it or holding it in place for a second, they made their character unleash attacks that differ depending on the character and the weapon they held.
+Characters could also unleash Mystic Artes which were charged by landing enough attacks on enemies, or tap another button to make their character instantly consume an equipped recipe for its healing effects.